pwnjack/journal/_posts/2014-02-04-create-a-css-footer.md

 Give to the parent <div> a relative position, then set the footer to an absolute position and add also

-<pre class="brush: plain; title: ; notranslate" title="">bottom: 0;</pre>
+    bottom: 0;

 and give it a height and a background so you can see it.
-And that&#8217;s pretty much everything, you got your footer!
+And that's pretty much everything, you got your footer!

 For better understanding of the code and to re-create it by yourself, you can find a working example <a title="JsFiddle" href="http://jsfiddle.net/d9sYg/" target="_blank">here</a>.